oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Concepts

-In the following, the contents of SD-JWTs and HS-Disclosures JWTs are described at a conceptual level, abstracting from the data formats described afterwards.
+In the following, the contents of SD-JWTs and HS-Disclosures are described at a conceptual level, abstracting from the data formats described afterwards.

 ## Creating an SD-JWT

-An SD-JWT, at its core, is a digitally signed document containing digests over the claim values with random salts and other metadata.
+An SD-JWT, at its core, is a digitally signed document containing digests over the claims (per claim: a random salt, the claim name and the claim value).
+It MAY further contain clear-text claims that are always disclosed to the Verifier.
 It MUST be digitally signed using the Issuer's private key.

 ```
-SD-JWT-DOC = (METADATA, SD-CLAIMS)
+SD-JWT-DOC = (METADATA, SD-CLAIMS, NON-SD-CLAIMS)
 SD-JWT = SD-JWT-DOC | SIG(SD-JWT-DOC, ISSUER-PRIV-KEY)
 ```